KseniaKrasotina/n26-petorder-api-tests/README.md

 The solution was designed to:

 1. **Ensure API Reliability:** The tests validate API endpoints by covering different scenarios, including positive, negative, and edge cases.
-2. **Simplify Payload Validation:** Positive test cases use mostly the Page Object Model (POM) pattern.
-For this I use Gson for serialization and deserialization.
-This approach allows for easier validation of the entire payload and reduces boilerplate code.
+2. **Simplify Payload Validation:** Positive test cases use mostly an approach with Java objects.
+This approach allows easier validation of the payload fields and reduces boilerplate code.
-3. **Efficient Negative Testing:** For most negative scenarios, invalid payloads are stored as JSON files in the `resources/testData` directory.
-This method:
-    - Speeds up the process of adding invalid data
+3. **Efficient Negative Testing:** For most of negative scenarios, invalid payloads are stored as JSON files in the `resources/testData` directory.
+This approach speeds up the process of adding invalid payloads because there is no need to create multiple classes for invalid payloads, e.g. invalid field types, invalid field names, etc.
-    - It helps to make testing with various invalid field types
-    - Helps to avoid the need to create multiple constructors for invalid data structures
 4. **Provide Clear Reporting:** Allure Reporting is configured to present detailed and interactive reports for analysis.
 5. **Integrate Seamlessly with CI/CD:** Tests are integrated into GitHub Actions for automated execution, ensuring consistent quality checks on each commit or manual trigger.